gruvedrift/azure-functions/3-Event-Driven-Data-Processing/README.md

 Event Grid uses this string to decide which subscribers receive the event.
 Custom event types can be any string you choose, just ensure publishers and subscribers agree on the naming convention.

+In very simple terms.
+Some pice of code or resource creates an event, pushes it onto the event grid.
+We then define Event Grid subscriptions which listens for the particular event.
+The subscriber then routes / calls another azure function through a webhook endpoint, which runs another piece of code.

 ### Service Bus vs Event Grid
 Complementary not replacements,